surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Lookup

-**7.**   **Lookup** ( Refer image 5) is a set of keys defined to filter the reports.they can be defined manually from a query or global parameters.
+**7.**   **Lookup** ( Refer image 5) is a set of keys defined to filter the reports.
+They can be defined manually from a query or global parameters.
 Lookup can also be refereed based on the data provided.

    -   **Lookup name**  name of the lookup field.

    -   **Lookup Type**  refers to item or query type.